Tirana Tours

 • Follow site rules strictly: Swimming inside the Blue Eye is prohibited.
 Stick to marked paths and viewing platforms to protect the ecosystem and avoid fines.

-Frequently asked questions about day trips to the Blue Eye
+Frequently asked questions about Blue Eye tours

 Tirana-based tours last around 12–14 hours, including scenic drives, rest stops, guided time at the Blue Eye, and visits to nearby coastal or cultural attractions.